amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

    The predictive value of a given ownership model increases with mean ownership (and also with the spread around ownership):
    ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/KMEANS/FIGS/mu.ratio.Lasso.gpp.png )

-   This means athletes that typically dominate the market share are predicted more accurately than unpopular players.
-The upside is accuracy
+   This means that ownerships of athletes who typically dominate the market share are predicted more accurately than ownerships of less popular players.

-   Error statistics for the top third most-popular players are given below.
+   Error statistics for the top third most-popular players in the league are given below.

    |name|mean|std|rmse(train)|rmse(val)|R2|
    |---|---|---|---|---|---|